xuanquanchen/xuanquanchen.github.io/_pages/about.md

 <span id="personal">⚽️ Personal</span>
 ------
-+ I play tuba in our school's orchestra, besides I am a sparetime football player and fans of manchester city!
++ I play tuba in my school's orchestra and am also a spare-time football player and a fan of Manchester City!
-+ I am part-time photographer 📷 and enjoy hiking and camping!
++ I am a part-time photographer 📷 and enjoy hiking and camping!
-+ Big fan of Japan culture and the japanese animate, see more in my blog!
++ I am a big fan of Japanese culture and anime; see more in my [blog](http://www.babara-chongya.ltd/bangumi/)!
-+ Language learner, currently struggling in Japanese
++ I am a language learner, currently struggling with Japanese